 In video editing, audio quality significantly contributes to the overall impact and effectiveness of the video.
 It's not just about what the viewers see, but also what they hear that makes a video engaging and professional.

-Common audio issues like background noise, poor sound quality, and audio syncing can distract the viewers and deteriorate the perceived quality of a video.
+Common video editing mistakes pertaining to audio could be background noise, poor sound quality, and audio syncing can distract the viewers and deteriorate the perceived quality of a video.

 The stakes are even higher when you’re looking for social media content ideas for a small business.

-For small businesses, social media is a vital platform for connecting with customers and building brand identity.
+For small businesses, social media is a vital platform for connecting with customers, creating brand awareness and building brand identity.
 When the audio quality is poor, viewers are likely to bounce off even if the video is visually appealing.

 Here’s how you can improve the audio quality of your videos: